nf-core/viralrecon/docs/usage.md

 If `SRR`/`ERR` run ids are provided then these will be resolved back to their appropriate `SRX`/`ERX` ids to be able to merge multiple runs from the same experiment.

 The final sample information for all identifiers is obtained from the ENA which provides direct download links for FastQ files as well as their associated md5 sums.
-If download links exist, the files will be downloaded by FTP (default) or Aspera (if `--aspera_openssh_file` is provided) otherwise they will be downloaded using the [`parallel-fastq-dump`](https://github.com/rvalieris/parallel-fastq-dump) tool.
+If download links exist, the files will be downloaded by FTP otherwise they will be downloaded using [`parallel-fastq-dump`](https://github.com/rvalieris/parallel-fastq-dump).

 ### `--protocol`